Quantum electrodynamics: Interaction picture

 where T is the time-ordering operator.
 This evolution operator only has meaning as a series, and what we get here is a perturbation series with the fine-structure constant as the development parameter.
-This series is called the Dyson series.
+This series expansion of the probability amplitude $S_{fi}$ is called the Dyson series, and is given by:

+As $S_{fi}$ typically contains delta functions that are not physically-measurable, it is convenient to define the invariant amplitude $M_{fi}$ with:

 Feynman diagrams

-Despite the conceptual clarity of this Feynman approach to QED, almost no early textbooks follow him in their presentation.
+Despite the conceptual clarity of the Feynman approach to QED, almost no early textbooks follow him in their presentation.
 When performing calculations, it is much easier to work with the Fourier transforms of the propagators.
 Experimental tests of quantum electrodynamics are typically scattering experiments.
 In scattering theory, particles' momenta rather than their positions are considered, and it is convenient to think of particles as being created or annihilated when they interact.
 Feynman diagrams then look the same, but the lines have different interpretations.
 The electron line represents an electron with a given energy and momentum, with a similar interpretation of the photon line.
 A vertex diagram represents the annihilation of one electron and the creation of another together with the absorption or creation of a photon, each having specified energies and momenta.